DependableSystemsLab/stealthy-attacks/README.md

 ```
 Follow the steps given here http://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html for further details.

-# Deploying Binaries in Vehicles
+# Deploying Firmware in Vehicles
 The deployable firmware for Pixhawk2 vehicles are provided.
 For more information on deploying custom firmware,please follow the instructions given here http://firmware.ardupilot.org/.
 As firmwares can only be deployed in RVs builton Pixhawk platform, we provide videos showing the effects of the attacks.
 The demo videos are available here https://bit.ly/2HG9Qnw